richardfielding/Atari2600JavaDeveloperEnvironment/README.md

 I've included a small HelloWorld example that you can run.

-This will produce a frame full of coloured bars.
+This will produce a frame full of scrolling bas-relief bars and some dreadful sounds!

 I've not included any build scripts.
 I wrote this in Intellij.
 If anyone wishes to contribute to this project, feel free to expand the features.